50-50 Child Custody and Taxes

 Parents are unable to share tax exemptions 50-50 like they share their parenting rights and duties.
 50-50 child custody and taxes differ greatly as taxes are governed by federal policy.
 If there is more than one child in the marriage, an accountant may advise the parents to each claim a child or otherwise distribute who gets to claim which children on their tax forms.
 These tax regulations do not vary at all if the parents were never married.

-An Attorney Could Help Explain the Effects of 50-50 Custody
+A New Jersey Attorney Could Help Explain the Effects of 50-50 Custody on Taxes

-A New Jersey family attorney could help a parent with a 50-50 shared child custody arrangement.
+A New Jersey attorney could offer insight to a parent with a 50-50 shared child custody on how such an arrangement may impact their taxes.
 These types of parenting arrangements often are in the best interest of the child, allowing frequent and continuing contact with both parents and their respective families.
 However, these arrangements could be difficult with regard to filing taxes.
 Both parents may be used to the advantages of filing jointly and with one or more dependents, but after a divorce, it is necessary to make adjustments.

 An accountant and attorney could together help parents understand the effects of 50-50 child custody and taxes.
 As with most custody issues, there may be advantages to negotiating a compromise between you and your ex-spouse.
-Call a New Jersey divorce lawyer today for a consultation on your case.
+Call a lawyer today for a consultation on your case.